-“Oh Rabbie Burns was born here!”
-I reaffirmed, knowingly.
+“Oh Rabbie Burns was born here…” I noted.

-“Well, he’s Scotland’s national poet” I said, not really expecting or wanting questions on the matter.
+“Well, he’s Scotland’s national poet,” I said, not really wanting any questions on the matter.

 “What did he write?”

-“Um, well he wrote the words to Auld Lang Syne.
-The song we sing at midnight on New Year’s Eve.”
+“Well he wrote the words to Auld Lang Syne.
+The song the Brits sing at midnight on New Year’s Eve.”